University College Hospital, Ibadan

 University College Hospital, Ibadan (UCH) is a Federal teaching Hospital in Ibadan, Nigeria affiliated with the University of Ibadan.

 History

-The University College Hospital(Uch), Ibadan was established in August 1952 by an Act of Parliament in response to the need for the training of medical personnel and other healthcare professionals for Nigeria and the West African sub-region.
-The establishment of the hospital followed a Visitation Panel in 1951, which assess the clinical facilities for the clinical postings of medical students registered for an M.B.B.S. degree at the University of London.
+The University College Hospital (UCH), Ibadan was established in August 1952 by an Act of Parliament in response to the need for the training of medical personnel and other healthcare professionals for Nigeria and the West African sub-region.
+The establishment of the hospital followed a followed a Visitation Panel in 1951, which assessed the clinical facilities for the clinical postings of medical students registered for an M.B.B.S. degree at the University of London.
 The Visitation Panel, led by Dr. T.F.
 Hunt of the University of London, rejected the enhanced facilities provided by the Government/Native Authority Hospital at Adeoyo, Ibadan, following the establishment of a Faculty of Medicine at University College, Ibadan (now the University of Ibadan) in 1948.